PorQ-Pine/docs/public/install_from_scratch.md

-# Installing Quill OS from Scratch: A Detailed Guide
+# Installing Quill OS from Scratch

 This guide provides a step-by-step walkthrough for installing Quill OS on a PineNote device from source code.
 It's not the final form on how it should be done, but for now we have only this.